 B. Bathtubs, shower stalls, and lavatories may not be used by the staff for laundering or storing soiled linens.

-C. The [assisted living] program shall provide in the resident's room adequate storage space for excess supplies, some personal possessions of residents, and similar items which is:
+C. The assisted living program shall provide in the resident's room adequate storage space for excess supplies, some personal possessions of residents, and similar items which is:

 (1) Protected from the elements; and